-In addition to her books, Dr. Evans has two projects recently published: "Mother Vines: A History of Black Women and Wine" (an article in Phylon Journal) and "Chair at the Table: Black Women Department Chairs on Academic Service, Leadership, and Balance" (a 2021 special issue of Palimpsest journal).
+In addition to her books, Dr. Evans has three projects recently published: "Mother Vines: A History of Black Women and Wine" and "Take No Tea for the Fever': Tea in Black Women's Mental Health History and Self-Care as Resistance (articles in Phylon journal) and "Chair at the Table: Black Women Department Chairs on Academic Service, Leadership, and Balance" (a 2021 special issue of Palimpsest journal).
 She is curator of several web resources, including the Black Women's Studies Booklist, Africana Memoirs Database, and the Black Women's Yoga History site.
 She is also an independent book reviewer and editor of the Black Women's Wellness book series at SUNY Press.

-In May 2003, Stephanie Evans received her PhD from the W. E. B. Du Bois Department of Afro-American Studies with a concentration in History and Politics from the University of Massachusetts, Amherst; in May 2002 earned a Master’s Degree in the same field.
+In May 2003, Stephanie Evans earned her PhD from the W. E. B. Du Bois Department of Afro-American Studies with a concentration in History and Politics from the University of Massachusetts, Amherst.
+In May 2002 earned a Master’s Degree in the same field.
 Also in 2002, she completed the Graduate Certificate Program in Advanced Feminist Studies.
 Her main graduate student interest was Black women’s intellectual and educational history.
 In her dissertation, "Living Legacies: Black Women, Educational Philosophies, and Community Service, 1865-1965," she considered the educational ideas of four African American women educators: Fanny Jackson Coppin, Anna Julia Cooper, Mary McLeod Bethune, and Septima Clark.

 While completing her dissertation, Evans worked as the Assistant Director for Youth Education Programs in the Swearer Center for Public Service at Brown University in Providence, Rhode Island.
 In the summer of 1999 she was a research intern at Stanford University’s Haas Center for Public Service and worked on issues of cultural identity and community service.
 In May 1999 she earned an Interdisciplinary Studies BA in Comparative Humanities--gender and cross-cultural American studies--from California State University, Long Beach.
 In her undergraduate work, she earned several honors: Phi Beta Kappa, Cum Laude, and Outstanding Department Graduate and was a Kellogg Fellow and a McNair Scholar.